A PARENTS GUIDE TO OUR SCHOOL

 Longdon Park School is a single site school; the main school is built on three levels with stairs from ground floor to first and second floors.
 Entrance to the building is through the main lobby and there is a side entrance for pupil access, which if required, can both be fitted with a small ramp therefore suitable for wheelchair access.
 Classrooms are accessed by corridors; most ground floor classrooms can be modified for wheel chair access.
 There are currently clearly identified male and female toilets for pupils and adults.

-We have made sure that there are good lighting and safety arrangements (for example, markings on steps) for all.
-Our classrooms provide good acoustic conditions so that the effects of hearing difficulties are minimised (carpeting, curtains, and quiet areas)
+We have made sure that there are good lighting and safety arrangements.
+Our classrooms provide good acoustic conditions so that the effects of hearing difficulties are minimised (carpeting, curtains, and quiet areas).

-Reserved parking for pre booked visitors and disabled visitors has been made at the front of the school.
+Reserved parking for visitors and disabled visitors has been made at the front of the school.
 We will incorporate all other issues into our repairs and maintenance programme.

 Pupils requiring equipment due to impairment will be provided with equipment recommended from the SEN and will be continually assessed in order to gain any extra support that they require.
 A number of the classrooms and other learning areas are wheelchair accessible as they are situated on the ground floor of the main building.
 Outside learning and recreational areas outside are also wheelchair accessible including the top lawn and outside playing area.
 Disabled visitors would be able to access the building through the side entrance (main pupil entrance) and also through the main front door.
 We have disabled toilets and disabled parking available.